Technology20 min read

 How Long to Study: Realistic Timelines by Experience

 Not everyone starts from the same place.
-Here's what to expect based on your background:
+Here is what to expect based on your background, with weekly hour targets that feed the 3-month plan below.

-Key insight: The total hours matter less than understanding the CISSP mindset.
-This is not a technical exam — it's a management exam.
+Key insight: Total hours matter less than understanding the CISSP mindset.
+This is not a technical exam — it is a management exam.
 You must think like a CISO advising the board, not a security engineer configuring a firewall.

 The CISSP Mindset: Why This Matters More Than Hours